lgalke/INFORMATIK2019-concept-representation-learning/README.md

 For more information on hyperparameters, consult `python3 main.py -h`.
 Then you can evaluate the resulting embedding `model_dir/embedding.csv` with the scripts `cluster.py` and `classify.py`.

+## Reproduction

+Run `make experiment` to reproduce the experiments from the paper.

 ## Contributing

 If you are interested in contributing, please notify [us](mailto:l.galke@zbw.eu).